Workers at an underground test freeze, in 2012. (All photos via Kevin O'Reilly)

 “They used to harvest throughout the area where the mine was,” Alan continues.
 “It was also on routes for hunting caribou as well, and now it has become one of the most contaminated sites in Canada.”

 It's no surprise that they would be concerned about how the proposed cleanup will affect them further.
-Numerous contaminated buildings will have to be exhumed and destroyed in an attempt to decontaminate the area, and soil will have to be removed which has the potential to create toxic dust.
+Numerous contaminated buildings will have to be exhumed and destroyed in an attempt to decontaminate the area.
+Soil will have to be removed, which has the potential to create toxic dust.
 The Dene people have raised concerns of how this will affect them physically and culturally, as many of their key cultural practices are closely tied to the land.

 “One thing that I think is outstanding is the need for a public apology and compensation to the Yellowknives Dene First Nation for what was done to them and their land,” says Kevin.
 “There needs to be some acknowledgement that something bad happened and that [the government] will do their best to make sure that it never happens again.”